mmccallum20/green-spaces-mvp/README.md

 This section describes additional features that may be implemented, time permitting.

 Features
-Be able to list multiple green spaces from entering only one postcode (3 maximum) – all being able to show up in the list and show in the featured section if clicked on
+Be able to list multiple green spaces from entering only one postcode – all being able to show up in the list and show in the featured section if clicked on
 Be able to add a diary feature, so that walks can be scheduled for the future Be able to add a local friend to your app
 Be able to add that friend to a planned walk